West's Wood Fair

-There was a steam engine, some vintage tractors and a Matador.
-We also had workshop demonstrations showing our woodworking machines in use and opened the showroom for visitors to look at our fine furniture and joinery.
+There was a steam engine powering a saw mill, some vintage tractors and other steam engines & lorries.
+We also had our showroom open for visitors to look at our fine furniture and joinery.

-A big thank you to everybody who came along.
-We hope you enjoyed yourselves!
-If you missed the event, you can have a look below at some of the videos and photographs taken from past Wood Fairs.
+A big thank you to everybody who came along to our 2022 wood fair.
+If you missed the event, take a look below or in the gallery at some of the videos and photographs taken from 2022 & past Wood Fairs.

-You can also sign up below to receive details of the fair as and when they are available.
+You can also sign up below the gallery to receive details of the fair as and when they are available.

-We are already planning the 2020 fair and if you are interested in coming along you can leave your name and email and we will send you more details closer to the time.
+We will soon be planning the next Wood Fair, if you are interested in coming along you can leave your name and email and we will send you more details closer to the time.